exercism/fortran/docs/TESTS.md

 when tests fail.

-The test file will have the name `<exercise>_test.f90`, so for exercise bob the file containing the tests is `bob_test.f90`.
+The test file will have the name `<exercise>_test.f90`, so for exercise "Bob" the file containing the tests is `bob_test.f90`.
 Each test will have a comment describing the test and then the actual test starting with `call assert_equal` eg.